-- advising the Board and its Committees on governance matters; - monitoring compliance of the Board and associated committees with policies and procedures; - · coordinating all Board business; - · retaining independent professional advisors; - · ensuring that the business at Board and committee meetings is accurately minuted; and - assisting with the induction and development of directors.
+- advising the Board and its Committees on governance matters; - monitoring compliance of the Board and associated committees with policies and procedures; - · coordinating all Board business; - retaining independent professional advisors; - · ensuring that the business at Board and committee meetings is accurately minuted; and - · assisting with the induction and development of directors.

-- (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; - (b) disclose that policy or a summary of it; and - (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them, and either: - (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or - (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+- (a) have and disclose a diversity policy; - (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and - (c) disclose in relation to each reporting period: - (1) the measurable objectives set for that period to achieve gender diversity; - (2) the entity's progress towards achieving those objectives; - (3) either: - the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or - (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.

 K2 Energy embraces diversity.
-Diversity at K2 Energy recognises and values the diverse blend of skills, experiences and perspectives from individuals, irrespective of culture, gender or age.
+K2 Energy recognises and values the diverse blend of skills, experiences and perspectives from individuals, irrespective of culture, gender or age.
 K2 Energy does not consider diversity just in a metric capacity and hence measurable objectives may be subjective depending upon the specific circumstance.